-In the College of Letters and Science, you may select from the following majors: American studies, biochemistry, biology, chemistry, computer information systems, English, French, geography, German, history, international studies, mathematics, natural science, organizational leadership, philosophy, physics, political science, psychology, public administration and policy analysis, social science, social work, sociology, Spanish, and web and digital media development.
+In the College of Letters and Science, you may select from the following majors: American studies, applied computing , biochemistry , biology , chemistry, computer information systems, English, French, geospatial sciences , German, history, history and social studies education, international studies , mathematics, natural science, organizational leadership , philosophy, physics, political science, psychology, social work, sociology, Spanish, and web development.

 Before declaring a major, read the sections of this catalog under Courses of Instruction that deal with departments of greatest interest to you.
 Also see the student handbooks of these departments to see descriptions of their majors, minors and courses of study.

 Declare your major by the time you have earned 56 academic credits (excluding required wellness).
 Please go to the departmental office of the major of your choice and the staff in that office will help you complete this process.
 Ordinarily, a department will accept you for major study.
 However, they may refuse to accept or have you continue in the major if your academic record does not satisfy their regulations.
 (See the section of this catalog entitled Major or Minor Declaration under Academic Policies .)

 In the College of Letters and Science you may select from the following minors: applied mathematics , aquaculture/fish culture , biology , chemistry , earth science , English , English for elementary education , teaching English as a second language (with K-12 teacher certification or without certification ), environmental studies , French , geographic information systems and spatial analysis , German , history , international studies , mathematics , museum studies , Native American studies , natural science (broad-field , or broad-field for elementary education ), peace studies , philosophy , physics , political science , psychology , public administration and policy analysis , religious studies , social science in health , social studies , sociology , Spanish , web development , women’s and gender studies , and writing (professional or creative ).